ARBOCARTO-v2 Mainland France

 ARBOCARTO is a scalable application that can be easily configured.
 ARBOCARTO-V1 already offers a simple interface, and accompanying tools (user manual, training kit (consisting of test data sets and training materials: presentation of the project and concepts + support for practical work).
 It works on office workstations with the only software constraint being the prior installation of JAVA 8.

-Thanks to the adaptations that have been planned for ARBOCARTO-V2, it will be possible to use the tool for any geographical context for the two species, Ae. aegypti, and Ae. albopictus, whether or not they are diapausant.
+Thanks to the adaptations made for ARBOCARTO-V2, the tool can now be uses in all geographical contexts for the two species, Ae. aegypti, and Ae. albopictus, whether or not they are diapausant.
+In addition, new functionalities have been added (integration of new vector control scenarios) and optimised (geographical management, calculation time, management of input data formatting).

 The tool requires the daily input of updated meteorological data and environmental information to ensure the relevance of the predicted location of the mosquitoes.
-The aim of the other component of the SCO ARBOCARTO V2 project is to make it easy for non-specialists in geomatics and remote sensing to select the most suitable offers for the creation of these environmental data bases before signing contracts.
+SCO ARBOCARTO-V2 project has produced a methodological guide to provide all the keys for non-specialists in geomatics and remote sensing, to enable them to integrate available environmental data into Arbocarto in a context of open data

 TERRITORIES FOR EXPERIMENTATION

-ARBOCARTO V2 will be available for use by health authorities in all regions that have already been colonized by Ae. albopictus and Ae. aegypti mosquitoes in mainland France and its overseas regions.
-Tests concerning the production of partial updates of environmental data and comparison of the models produced from various datasets will focus on
+ARBOCARTO V2 can be used by health authorities in all regions that have already been colonized by Ae. albopictus and Ae. aegypti mosquitoes in mainland France and its overseas regions.
+Tests concerning the production of partial updates of environmental data and comparison of the models produced from various datasets, were carried out on:

 - Montpellier and its region